brandonsotouci/CS147_FinalProject/README.md

 `pip install -r requirements.txt`
 3. Install the picamera2 module with `apt` and create symlinks.
 4. Run ocr_main.py with `python3 ocr_main.py`

+## Disclaimer
+We used AI to debug our code and for finding Python packages suitable for our project.